IRA Basics: What They Have in Common

 How to Choose: A Simple Framework

-The math depends on comparing your current tax rate to your expected retirement tax rate.
+The maths depends on comparing your current tax rate to your expected retirement tax rate.
 Since we can't know the future, here are practical rules of thumb:

 • Choose Roth if: You're early in your career, expect income to grow significantly, or expect tax rates to rise.
 Also prefer Roth if you want more flexibility (no RMDs, access to contributions).